Anu-Oluwa-Po/Image-to-Recipe/README.md

 # Image-to-Recipe
 ## Image-to-Recipe Classifier 🍲📸
-A Flask-based web app that predicts key attributes of Nigerian dishes from images using machine learning.
+A Streamlit-based web app, deployed on render, that predicts key attributes of Nigerian dishes from images using machine learning.
 Built with Transfer Learning (MobileNetV2), a multi-output CNN architecture, and NLP techniques, then deployed on Render 🚀.

 ## 🚀 Features
 ✅ Predicts dish name, regional origin (e.g., North, South, East, West, Central), and health rating (Healthy, Moderately Healthy, Not Healthy) from a single image